All signs point to yes for cannabis helping patients recover from opioid abuse, but not so consistently with alcohol.

 Can Cannabis Help Recovery From Alcohol Abuse?

 How does this translate for patients with alcohol use disorders?
 Experts repeatedly list alcohol as the most dangerous substance over and above the dangers of meth, cocaine, and heroin.
-Cannabis falls squarely at the lower end of the risk spectrum, somewhere above ketamine and magic mushrooms (both of which are also undergoing trials for their medial potential).
+Cannabis falls squarely at the lower end of the risk spectrum, somewhere above ketamine and magic mushrooms (both of which are also undergoing trials for their medical potential).

 To be honest, the research is conflicting on this one issue: Some studies find medical cannabis can help curb alcohol consumption, while others find it encourages it.
 Research lead, Rachel Gunn stated, “There is conflicting evidence in the literature as to whether cannabis acts as a substitute, meaning that it replaces the effects of alcohol, or complements, meaning that it enhances alcohol intoxication.